Epicodus-SZ/epi-portfolio/README.md

 # Epi-portfolio
 A demonstration of web design using the excellent Bootstrap framework.

-#### A website design, 05-26-2017

-#### CSS & Design By Steve Zaske
+Originally coded on 5/26/2017.
+HTML, CSS & design By Steve Zaske

 ## What's included
-Within the download you'll find the following directories and files:
+Within the repository you'll find the following directories and files:

 ```
 epi-portfolio/